pmelab/hurricane/README.txt

 - **hurricane_tests:** A test page `hurricane/test` which displays hurricane
   renderers configured in a theme.

+### Libraries
+Hurricane may use [Raphaël][raphael] or [Spin.js][spinjs] to draw more sophisticated throbber animations.
+They are both optional, but if you want to try out Hurricane, you want them both.
+For production you will use either one of them or a custom renderer you write yourself.

+Download [raphael-min.js][raphaelmin] and place it in a `raphael` subdirectory in any of these libraries folders.

+    sites/all/libraries/raphael/raphael-min.js
+    sites/[mydomain.com]/libraries/raphael/raphael-min.js
+    profiles/[myprofile]/libraries/raphael/raphael-min.js

+There is a [raphael module][raphmod] for drupal, which has not been updated for a long time and is currently not compatible with hurricane.
+I'm looking for a way to fix this.

+For using [Spin.js][spinjs], download [spin.js][spinjsmin] and place it in a `spinjs` libraries folder.

+    sites/all/libraries/spinjs/spin.js
+    sites/[mydomain.com]/libraries/spinjs/spin.js
+    profiles/[myprofile]/libraries/spinjs/spin.js

 ## Usage
 Activate `hurricane`, `hurricane_integration` and `hurricane_raphael` /
 `hurricane_spinjs`, navigate to your theme's settings page and configure